ivan-kleshnin/reactive-states/README.md

 # Reactive state implementations

-**A draft article** :turtle:
+**A beta release** :turtle:

 **Reactive state APIs and implementations discussed and compared.**

-There are a bunch of approaches actually and I'm surprised noone bothered to make such list so far.

-RxJS is used for code samples but everything is supposed to be tech agnostic.
+RxJS is used for code samples but everything is supposed to be technology agnostic.

+---

+Reactive state is a state implemented by reducing values over time.
+There are two main questions to be asked for every particular library which "provides a state solution".
+Namely the exact implementation of reducer and the number of reducers.

+This two questions are completely orthogonal yet framework authors does emphasize this fact for some reason.
+Talking about "Redux architecture" the first person may have a "single store" concept in mind.
+The second one may imply "action-style reducers" while the third may assume a strict combination of both.

+Let's start with possible "reducer" architectures.

-## Basic Reducer pattern
+## Basic Reducer

 ```js
 let {add} = require("ramda")